hamza2masmoudi/B2B-AI-Agent/README.md

 ## Requirements

 - Python 3.8+
-- An OpenAI API key (if using OpenAI for LLM-based text generation).
+- A Hugging Face API key for text generation.
-- A Search API key or environment variable if you want to do real-time search (e.g. SerpAPI).
+- A SerpAPI key for fetching real-time search results.

 ## Installation